 Your thermostat should be set to:

-- COOL (this puts it in air conditioning mode)
+- COOL, not HEAT (setting your AC to COOL puts it in air conditioning mode)

 - Below your home’s current temperature